MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform.md

 ### Event Hubs

 As mentioned earlier, for use cases that require additional message guarantees, [Azure Service Bus](/azure/service-bus-messaging/) is recommended.
 It is reasonable for a given architecture to make use of both Azure Event Hubs and Azure Service Bus.
+See the [Design Considerations below](#design-considerations-4) for more guidance about which service to use for which use cases.

 The only stateful service in the stamp is the message broker, Azure Event Hubs, which stores requests for a short period.
 The broker serves the **need for buffering and reliable messaging**.
 The processed requests are persisted in the global database.